 - A cap if the weather is cold

 - A sweater if the weather is cold

 - Two or three infant gowns that snap, tie, or zip at the feet

 Note that often, hospitals will give you some of these items as well, including swaddling blankets.
 However, it’s still a good idea to buy them for yourself just in case.

 A Diaper Bag

-With all of the new things you’ll be buying for your baby’s necessities, the next item you’ll need if a bag for baby stuff!
+With all of the new things you’ll be buying for your baby’s necessities, the next item you’ll need is a bag for baby stuff!
+It's highly recommended to prepare for baby by buying a diaper bag.
+At jujube, we sell customized diaper bags for boys and girls.
 Diaper bags come in all shapes, styles, and sizes.
 Some parents prefer a sporty look in a neutral color, while others prefer diaper bags that look more like a purse.
 If your chosen diaper bag is very feminine, you might want to get a smaller, more “masculine” one for dad to carry around.
 Some new dads simply don’t care and will carry whatever bag you have!